 As the name implies, sea lavender, or beach heliotrope, grows just fine in a coastal garden beset by salt spray.
 The evergreen plants provide excellent erosion control, bearing bright purple flowers all summer.

 10 of 10

-The wax flower is popular in the trade for its long lasting blooms, and the flowers will bloom for several weeks in the spring garden.
+The wax flower is popular in the trade for its long-lasting blooms, and the flowers will bloom for several weeks in a spring garden.
 Cut a few for the vase, and you’ll notice the pleasing scent of the foliage common to members of the myrtle family.
-Not much bothers this evergreen shrub, but heavy soils and overirrigation will kill it.
+Not much bothers this evergreen shrub, but heavy soils and over-irrigation will kill it.